Otros Ejercicios

 And I miss the way you make me feel, and it's real

-We the sunset the castle on the hill
+We the sunset over the castle on the hill

-from the law through the backfields and getting drunk with my friends
+Running from the law through the backfields and getting drunk my friends

-Had my first on a Friday night, I don't reckon I did it right
+Had my kiss on a Friday night, I don't reckon I did it right

 Take me back to when